transkatgirl/Tapestry-Loom/ideas.md

 - full tree view (similar to exoloom); no inference parameters displayed
 - recent nodes/logits (similar to loomsidian + logitloom, but with automatic hoisting) + inference parameters

-maybe the last two can be combined somehow?

 ## user guide

 - not just an ordinary manual; contains compelling narratives and good aesthetics to help get the user interested in base models